 Parade: Tips & FAQS

-Thousands are expected to descend on Chicago's Uptown and Lakeview neighborhoods for the annual Chicago Pride Parade, a culmination of the city's Pride Month festivities.
+Thousands are expected to descend on Chicago's landmark LBGTQ+ Northalsted neighborhood for the annual Chicago Pride Parade, a culmination of the city's Pride Month festivities.

 Planning to attend?
 Here's everything you need to know.

-Route and Time: The parade starts at 12 Noon at the corner of Broadway and Montrose.
+Route and Time: The parade starts at 11 a.m. at the corner of Sheridan and Broadway (3900 N. Broadway).
 The parade featuring 150 colorful entries will then travel the 21-block parade route south on Broadway; then south on Halsted; then east on Belmont; then south on Broadway; then east on Diversey to Cannon Drive.

-There will be nine cross-over streets along the parade route: Montrose at Broadway; Irving Park Rd. at Broadway; Grace at Broadway; Addison at Halsted; Cornelia at Halsted; Roscoe at Halsted; Aldine at Halsted; Barry Ave. at Broadway; and Wellington Ave. at Broadway.
+There will be eight cross-over streets along the parade route: Irving Park Rd. at Broadway; Grace at Broadway; Addison at Halsted; Cornelia at Halsted; Roscoe at Halsted; Aldine at Halsted; Barry Ave. at Broadway; and Wellington Ave. at Broadway.

-Best Viewing: The Belmont and Addison stations (and the surrounding area) tend to become the most crowded, so you are encouraged to consider watching the parade from the other parts of the route, including areas toward the start of the route—such as Broadway, south of Montrose—which are served by both the nearby Wilson and Sheridan stations on the Red Line.
+Best Viewing: The Belmont and Addison stations (and the surrounding area) tend to become the most crowded, so you are encouraged to consider watching the parade from the other parts of the route, including areas toward the start of the route—such as Broadway, south of Grace or the east side of the parade route —which are served by both the nearby Wilson and Sheridan stations on the Red Line.

 What to Wear: Dress for the sun and summer heat!
 Be ready to sweat.
 And, don’t forget sunscreen.